bluehackrafestefano/DjangoTestingLessonRepo/Django_Testing_Base.md

         # Find the element with id "text"
         text = self.browser.find_element_by_id("id_text")
         # Simulate user types "hello"
+        # send_keys method is used to send text to any field, such as input field of a form or even to anchor tag paragraph, etc. It replaces its contents on the webpage in your browser.
         text.send_keys("hello")
         # Simulate click to the submit button
         self.browser.find_element_by_name("submit").click()